ovh/docs/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 ---
-title: Object Replication - Master asynchronous replication across your buckets
+title: Object Storage - Master asynchronous replication across your buckets
 excerpt: Learn how to automate and manage object replication across buckets for enhanced data availability, redundancy, and compliance
 updated: 2024-03-20
 ---